-Push-pull converters require transformers with center-taps to transfer power from the primary to the secondary.
+Push-pull converters require transformers with center-taps to transfer power from the primary to the secondary as shown in Figure 8-1.
 When Q_1 conducts, V{IN} drives a current through the lower half of the primary to ground, thus creating a negative voltage potential at the lower primary end with regards to the V{IN} potential at the center-tap.